 Violation of Chapter 77, Title 67, Idaho Code, can result in a civil penalty not in excess of $10,000 per violation and a criminal penalty of not more than a $1,000 fine and imprisonment of not more than 12 months in jail or both.

-What kinds of accounting controls are required?
+What accounting controls are required for bingo?

 All funds received in connection with a bingo game must be placed in a separate bank account.
 The only allowable expenditures are for prizes, advertising, rent, utilities, wages and purchases of equipment and supplies for bingo games and raffle events.
 All organizations must track bingo sales by sequentially numbered paper for audit purposes.
 Winner’s names and addresses for prizes exceeding $100 must be recorded by charitable or non-profit organizations.
-Records are to be retained by the organization for three years.
+Records are to be retained by the organization for five years.
 All licensed organizations are required to file an Annual Report with the Idaho Lottery within 30 days from the end of the license year on forms prescribed by the Idaho Lottery.

 What are the licensing procedures?